Tak's Travel Tips & When to VisitVietnam.....

 Step 4: Wait several days and you received an authorization letter.
 Print it out and bring it with you to the airport.
 You cannot board the plane or get into Vietnam without this.

 Step 5: Print and pack one, somewhat recent, photo (they say two in the directions but this is not the case) in passport size (4x6cm or 2x2in), and the actual visa stamping fee that you pay to the immigrations officials which the Vietnam Travel agent can help you with.
-As of early 2017, the stamping fee at the airport is currently $25 for single entry.

 Upon arrival, look for the signs for “Landing Visa”.
 In SGN Airport, if you are walking towards passport control, it is to your left.